 All session fees are due at time of service.
 Cash and checks are accepted.
 Checks should be made out to: Baylife Christian Counseling.
 Please have your payment ready to submit at the beginning of our meeting so we do not have to take time out of your therapy session to settle your account.

 You are responsible for attending each appointment you schedule.
 However, I understand that unexpected things can arise which may prevent individuals from being able to keep a scheduled appointment.
 I simply ask that you notify me as soon as possible so that another client may have the opportunity to utilize that time slot.
 Please call, and if I am unavailable, leave a voicemail message.
 If I do not receive such notice 24 hours in advance, you will be responsible for paying the full fee for the session you missed unless we both agree that you were unable to attend due to circumstances beyond your control.
 In the event that you arrive late for your appointment, our session will still conclude according to the scheduled appointment in order to respect the time of subsequent clients and you will be billed for the length of the full session that was reserved for you.

 As a fee-for-service provider, I do not accept insurance.
 However, you may be able to obtain partial reimbursement from your insurance company for counseling services.
-As a licensed psychologist in the state of Florida, my services are generally covered as an out-of-network provider on many PPO insurance plans.
+As a licensed psychologist in the state of Florida, I provide services that are generally covered as an out-of-network provider on many PPO insurance plans.
 In these cases, you are responsible for payment of my normal fee at the time of service.
-I will fill out the paperwork your insurance company requires and return it to you so you may submit it to your insurance company to begin the process of reimbursement.
+I will fill out the paperwork your insurance company requires should you wish to provide it at the time of service.
+It will be returned to you so you may submit it to your insurance company to begin the process of reimbursement.
 Please check with your insurance company to verify reimbursement policies.
 Quesions to ask include:

 Do I have benefits that cover outpatient mental health counseling?